calum/osrs-leagues-planner/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/calum/osrs-leagues-planner)
 ![GitHub issues](https://img.shields.io/github/issues/calum/osrs-leagues-planner)

 **OSRS Leagues Planner** is a React-based web application designed to help players plan their strategies and progress for Old School RuneScape (OSRS) Leagues events.
-The app allows users to create, edit, and visualize step-by-step plans, including inventory management and location tracking on an interactive map.
+The app allows users to create, edit, and visualize step-by-step plans, including inventory management, location tracking on an interactive map, and tracking skill XP gains and task points.

 ## Features

 - **Step-by-Step Planning:** Create detailed plans for each stage of your OSRS Leagues journey.
-- **Inventory Management:** Visualize your inventory at each step, with the ability to drag and drop items.
+- **Inventory Management:** Visualize your inventory at each step, with the ability to drag and drop items, select from previously used items, and manually add new ones.
-- **Interactive Map Integration:** Track your location on an interactive map and save map URLs for specific steps.
+- **Interactive Map Integration:** Track your location on an interactive map, with the ability to edit and save map URLs for specific steps.
 - **Markdown Support:** Use Markdown to format descriptions, including lists, sublists, blockquotes, and code blocks.
+- **Skill XP Tracker:** Automatically track XP gains in various skills throughout your plan, with level indications and formatted XP values.
+- **Task Tracker:** Track the number of tasks completed and points earned at each step in your plan.
 - **Autosave and Persistence:** Your plans are automatically saved in the browser, so you can pick up right where you left off.
 - **CSV Export/Import:** Easily share your plans by exporting them to CSV or importing from a CSV file.
 - **GitHub Pages Deployment:** The app is deployed automatically to GitHub Pages on each commit to the `main` branch.